-6.2.3 Binary inputs
+6.1.3 Binary inputs

 Figure.
-6.2.3 - 10.
-Binary input connections
+6.1.3 - 6.
+Binary input connections.

-This device contains two (2) binary inputs.
-Typically, the binary inputs are used for receiving arc light signals, master trip commands or overcurrent signals.
+This device has two (2) binary inputs.
+Typically, the binary inputs are used for receiving arc light signals, master trip commands or overcurrent signals from other AQ 100 series devices.
 Function of binary inputs are configured using DIP switches.
 For more information, please refer to the DIP switch settings chapter.